Matilda De Angelis

 Matilda De Angelis (/it/; born 11 September 1995) is an Italian actress and singer.
-Her films include Italian Race (2016) and Rose Island (2020), for which she won a David di Donatello and a Nastri d'Argento.
+She made her film debut in Italian Race (2016), which earned her nomination for David di Donatello for Best Actress.
+She also appeared in The Prize (2017), Youtopia (2018), and Rose Island (2020), for which she won a David di Donatello for Best Supporting Actress and a Nastro d'Argento.
+In 2025, De Angelis portrayed a vampire in Luc Besson's Dracula.

-On television, she is known for her roles in the Netflix series The Law According to Lidia Poët (2023–2024) and the HBO miniseries The Undoing (2020).
+On television, De Angelis is known for her roles in the Netflix series The Law According to Lidia Poët (2023–2026) and the HBO miniseries The Undoing (2020).
 She has also sung in soundtracks and recorded solo singles, including the collaboration "Litoranea" with Elisa.

+Early life

+De Angelis was born on 11 September 1995 in Bologna, Emilia-Romagna, Italy and grew up in a creative family.
+Her father worked as a graphic designer and comic book artist, while her younger brother, Tobia De Angelis is also an actor and an assistant director.

+De Angelis attended the liceo scientifico "Enrico Fermi" in Bologna, graduating in 2014.
+From a young age she developed a strong interest in music.
+At the age of eleven, she began studying guitar and violin, and by thirteen she was writing her own songs.
+Her early experiences as a musician and performer paved the way for her transition into acting.

 Career

-De Angelis started playing guitar and violin at the age of thirteen.
-She attended the liceo scientifico "Enrico Fermi" in Bologna.
-In 2011, De Angelis began singing in the band Rumba de Bodas.
-The band also recorded an album, Karnaval Fou, which was released in 2014.
+In 2011, De Angelis began singing in the band Rumba de Bodas, with which she toured across Europe.
+They released an album, Karnaval Fou, in 2014.

-In 2015, she was noticed by director Matteo Rovere, who cast her as the lead in his film Italian Race (2016).
-According to De Angelis, Rovere saw some of my pictures on Facebook and he wanted to meet me because they were searching for the leading role in this new film and the director didn't want to get a professional actress because he needed a specific dialect from a specific region in Italy (Emilia Romagna).
-So, I went to the audition and after, he told me: "You have to do it again, but with a script" and I had three or four auditions after that and then, I got the part.
+In 2015, director Matteo Rovere discovered De Angelis via Facebook and cast her as the lead in Italian Race (2016).
+Rovere specifically sought a non-professional actress capable of speaking the Emilia Romagna dialect.
+De Angelis secured the role after completing multiple script-based auditions.

 For her debut role, De Angelis was nominated for the 2017 David di Donatello film award for Best Actress; she also wrote and sang the film's song "Seventeen", which received a nomination for Best Original Song at the same award ceremony.
 She was also awarded a Flaiano Prize and a Nastro d'argento for the Best Newcomer.

 In 2017, she played the role of Brittia in the ensemble comedy film The Prize by Alessandro Gassmann.
-In 2018, she starred in the drama film Youtopia, where she played a teenage girl selling her virginity online in order to save her family.
+In 2018, she starred in the drama film Youtopia, where she played a teenage girl selling her virginity online in order to support her family.